 Respecting and recognising fundamental freedoms

-We must always conduct our operations in ways that respect the human rights of our employees, the people we work with and the communities in which we operate, across both our supply chain and our own operations.
+We are fully committed to respecting the rights of our employees, the people we work with and the communities in which we operate, across both our supply chain and our own operations.

 We have had a long-standing commitment to respect fundamental human rights, as affirmed by the Universal Declaration of Human Rights.